sharpzeb/bootcamp/01-Class-Content/12-MySQL/01-Activities/08-playlistRead/README.md

 # **Instructions**

-* If you haven't already, create a database called `playlistDB`, then create a table inside of this database called `songs`.
+* Create a database called `playlist_db`, then create a table inside of this database called `songs`.
 The songs table should have four columns:

   1. id
   2. title